ClumsyWoodsman3/Roadmap.sh/personal-portfolio/README.md

-# Roadmap.sh Basic HTML Website
+# Roadmap.sh Personal Portfolio
-- Link this tutorial on [Roadmap.sh](https://roadmap.sh/projects/basic-html-website)
+- Link this tutorial on [Roadmap.sh](https://roadmap.sh/projects/portfolio-website)

 ## Project Overview
 The goal of this project is to teach you how to style a website using CSS.
 You will take the structure from the previous HTML-only project and apply various CSS techniques to enhance its appearance and responsiveness.